tiagodeoliveira/tiagodeoliveira.github.io/posts/resume.md

 **First principles from fixing trucks.** 13 years as a mechanic taught me how systems really work.
 Every complex system can be understood, debugged, and improved.

 **Scale isn't theoretical to me.** I've built systems serving millions.
-When I say 'massive scale' I mean it—not slides, actual running code.
+When I say "massive scale" I mean it—not slides, actual running code.

 **Fast learner.** New framework?
 Give me a weekend.
 New domain?
 Give me a week.
 I learn by building, not reading.